tao-bai/attack-and-defense-methods/README.md

 17. `ARXIV 2019` [A Closer Look at Double Backpropagation](./2019/A_Closer_Look_at_Double_Backpropagation.md)
 18. `CVPR 2016` [Learning Deep Features for Discriminative Localization](./2016/Learning_Deep_Features_for_Discriminative_Localization.md)
 19. `ICML 2019` [Noise2Self: Blind Denoising by Self-Supervision](./2019/Noise2Self_Blind_Denoising_by_Self_Supervision.md)
+20. `ARXIV 2020` [An Adversarial Approach for Explaining the Predictions of Deep Neural Networks]
-20. `CVPR 2014` [Rich feature hierarchies for accurate object detection and semantic segmentation]
+21. `CVPR 2014` [Rich feature hierarchies for accurate object detection and semantic segmentation]
-21. `ICLR 2018` [Spectral Normalization for Generative Adversarial Networks]
+22. `ICLR 2018` [Spectral Normalization for Generative Adversarial Networks]
-22. `NIPS 2018` [MetaGAN: An Adversarial Approach to Few-Shot Learning]
+23. `NIPS 2018` [MetaGAN: An Adversarial Approach to Few-Shot Learning]
-23. `ARXIV 2019` [Breaking the cycle -- Colleagues are all you need]
+24. `ARXIV 2019` [Breaking the cycle -- Colleagues are all you need]
-24. `ARXIV 2019` [LOGAN: Latent Optimisation for Generative Adversarial Networks]
+25. `ARXIV 2019` [LOGAN: Latent Optimisation for Generative Adversarial Networks]

 ## Links